MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Provisioning-the-Microsoft-Dynamics-NAV-Server-Account.md

     4. Choose **OK** to exit the New Login dialog box.
 3.  (optional) Grant the login **Alter any event session** and **View server state** permissions.

-     This step is only required if you want to log SQL Server deadlocks in the Windows Event log for the the [!INCLUDE[nav_server](includes/nav_server_md.md)] intance.
+     This step is only required if you want to log SQL Server deadlocks in the Windows Event log for the [!INCLUDE[nav_server](includes/nav_server_md.md)] intance.
 For more information, see [Monitoring SQL Database Deadlocks](Monitoring-Database-Deadlocks.md).
     1. Navigate the tree view: **Security**, **Logins**.
     2. Right-click the login that you created, and then choose **Properties**.
     3. Under **Select a page**, choose **Securables**.